nats-io/nats.js/README.md

 If you are getting started with NATS for the first time, you'll be able to pick one of our technologies and more easily incorporate it into your apps.
 Perhaps you heard about the NATS KV and would like to incorporate it into your app.
-The KV module will shortcut a lot of things for you.
-You will of course need a transport which will allow you to `connect` you to a NATS server, but once you know how to create a connection you will be focusing on a smaller subset of the APIs rather than be confronted with all the functionality you can use in a NATS client.
+The KV module will shortcut a lot of concepts for you.
+You will of course need a transport which will allow you to `connect` to a NATS server, but once you know how to create a connection you will be focusing on a smaller subset of the APIs rather than be confronted with all the functionality you available to a NATS client.
 From there, we are certain that you will broaden your use of NATS into other areas, but your initial effort should be more straight forward.

-Another reason for the change is that it has the potential to make your client a bit smaller, and if versions change on a submodule that you don't use, you won't be confronted with an upgrade choice.
-These modules also allows us to version more strictly, and thus telegraph to you the effort or scope of changes and prevent surprises when upgrading.
+Another reason for the change is that, the new modules have the potential to make your client a bit smaller, and if versions change on a submodule that you don't use, you won't be confronted with an upgrade choice.
+These modules also allows us to version more strictly, and thus telegraph to you the effort or scope of changes in the update and prevent surprises when upgrading.

-By decoupling of the NATS client functionality from a transport, we enable NATS developers to create new modules that can run all runtimes so long as they follow a pattern where a `NatsConnection` (or some other standard interface) is used as the basis of the module.
-For example, the JetStream module exposes a `jetstream()` and `jetstreamManager()` functions that will return a JetStream API that you use to interact with JetStream for creating resources or consuming streams.
-The actual connection type is not important, and the library will work regardless of the runtime provided the runtime has the minimum support required by the library.
+By decoupling of the NATS client functionality from a transport, we enable NATS developers to create new modules that can run in all runtimes so long as they follow a pattern where a `NatsConnection` (or some other standard interface) is used as the basis of the module.
+For example, the JetStream module exposes the `jetstream()` and `jetstreamManager()` functions that return the JetStream API to interact with JetStream for creating resources or consuming streams.
+The actual connection type is not important, and the library will work regardless of the runtime provided so long as the runtime has the minimum support required by the library.

 # Getting Started